blueneogeo/xtend-async/README.md

 If you end a stream chain with .onEach [ .. ], this will automatically ask the source of the stream for a new value every time the closure processed the last value.

-However you can also control when the next item can be streamed.
-This is very practical
+However you can also control when the next item can be streamed, by using stream.on:

+	(1..10).stream
+		.on [
+			each [ println(it) stream.next ]
+			error [ println(‘error:’ + it) stream.next ]
+			finish [ println(‘finished!’) stream.next ]
+			closed [ println(‘stream closed’) ]
+		]

+As you see here we need to manually call stream.next when we get a value, otherwise the stream will simply never push the next value.
+This control is useful if you want to implement your own back-pressure.

+See the StreamExtensions source for examples of this.
+The stream extensions are built on this mechanism.

 ## Observing a stream with multiple listeners

 A stream can only be listened to by a single listener.
 This keeps flow control predictable and the streams light.
 However you can wrap a stream into an Observable<T> by calling stream.observe.
 You can then listen with multiple listeners:

 	val s = int.stream
-	val observable = s.observe
-	observable.onChange [ println('first listener got value ' + it) ]
+	val observable = s.observe // now we can listen more often observable.onChange [ println('first listener got value ' + it) ]
 	observable.onChange [ println('second listener got value ' + it) ]
 	s << 1 << 2 << 3 // will trigger both listeners above for each value